suborbital/se2-node/docs/NodeApi.md

 $npm install @suborbital/compute
 ```

-Next, its time to set up the file you will be using to interact with our API's.
-If you installed Compute locally, then the top of your file will look like this (where the local config settings are already set within our lib):
+Next, its time to set up the file we will be using to interact with our API's.
+If we installed Compute locally, then the top of our file will look like this (where the local config settings are already set within our lib):

 ```typescript
 import { Suborbital, localConfig } from "@suborbital/compute";